Lexus ES Review 2025: Price, specs & boot space

 Quality and finish

 If there is one area where Lexus leads the pack in the executive saloon field, it is this one.
 The Lexus ES has a peerless sense of quality that is clearly derived from the LS luxury saloon.
-It imparts an identical sense of calm and faultless construction, which is a pleasing feeling when you’re sat in the ES.
+It imparts an identical sense of calm and faultless construction, which is a pleasing feeling when you’re sitting in the ES.

 The same approach applies to the more fundamental side of the ES, so every surface and joint is millimetrically accurate and consistent.
-It works in harmony with the precision of all the buttons, though remember pre-2021 models use a trackpad-style control for the screen that is incredibly fiddly to use on the move.
+It works in harmony with the precision of all the buttons, though remember that pre-2021 models use a trackpad-style control for the screen that is incredibly fiddly to use on the move.

 The main digital dial display isn't as large as that on some rivals, nor does it have the cool sat-nav graphics of Audi's Virtual Cockpit.
 But it is configurable to some extent, and the display itself is fine.